1jour1vin

 Wine rated (2025 guide) 93/100

-Fresh aromas of spicy cherries, blackcurrants, minerals, olives, and paprika.
+Fresh aromas of spicy cherries, blackcurrant, minerals, olives, and paprika.
 Juicy and medium-bodied on the palate, with fine tannins.
-Pure and fruity finish with good length.
+A clean, fruity finish with good length.
 Well-balanced.
-More mineral than fleshy in structure.
-Drink from 2026.
+The structure is more mineral than full-bodied.
+Best enjoyed starting in 2026.

 Yves Beck